nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 [comment]: # (@@author A0131125Y)
 ### 3.9.
 Complete or Make Incomplete a Task : `mark`

-For when you need to indicate that a task is finished or not.<br>
+After you completed a task, you may want to indicate this in ToLuist.
+Alternatively, you may want to mark a completed task as incomplete if you feel that it still needs more work.
-Marks a task to be complete or incomplete. <br>
+`mark` allow you to set the completion status for a task or multiple tasks.<br>
 Format: `mark [complete/incomplete] INDEX(ES)`

 > * Using complete as a parameter will mark the selected task(s) as complete.